A New Earth: Synopsis

 Early chapters of the book give simple explanations and provide a foundation for further concepts and ideas.
 In "Chapter One: The Flowering of Human Consciousness", Tolle discusses the "inherent dysfunction in humanity" and proposes ways that readers may rise above it.
+According to Tolle, in the new consciousness one no longer derives one’s sense of identity from the "incessant stream of thinking" and its accompanying emotions but we would recognize ourselves as the space where thoughts and emotions happen.
 He then develops these concepts in chapters two, three, and four by offering his descriptions of the ego and its "vices."
 In the book, Tolle defines the term ego as an "illusory sense of self" based on one's memories and thoughts.
+To become free of the ego, he writes, is a "very small job": "All you need to do is be aware of your thoughts and emotions, as they happen".

 In chapters five and six Tolle uses the phrase pain body to describe the human tendency to carry "an accumulation of old emotional pain".
 In chapters seven, eight, and nine: "Inner Space, Inner Purpose and Who You Truly Are", Tolle makes many distinctions: between "knowing yourself and knowing about yourself"; between the "Dreamer" and the "dream"; between the objects of consciousness and the space of consciousness; between outer space and inner space; and between outer purpose and inner purpose.
+Tolle asserts: "Be aware of your breathing as often as you are able, whenever you remember."
+These "conscious breaths" would do more for one's awakening than attending countless spiritual courses.
 In chapter ten, "A New Earth", Tolle gives his readers suggestions for implementation of his ideas in their personal life but cautions them by saying: "You are still an ordinary human.
 What is extraordinary is what comes through you into this world".